Fintech’s Best Value: Fresh Ideas

 He’s confident.
 Narmi doesn’t have an exit strategy, Lakhanpal insists.
 “We plan to be around forever and keep growing.
 We think every financial institution in the U.S. should be on our platform.”
 To fund such heady expansion, the company might go public at some point, but that’s a long way in the future, he says.

 Like most young fintechs, Narmi is getting its foot in the door by signing up individual CUs.
 Demonstrating success and getting references is critical to getting off the ground.
 But getting clients one by one is a slow, expensive way to grow, so Narmi is exploring ties with CU leagues, trade associations and core processors to get hundreds of clients at once through established delivery channels.
-It has been endorsed by the Pennsylvania Credit Union Association, he points out.
+It has been endorsed by the Pennsylvania Credit Union Association.

 Richard H. Gamble is a freelance writer based in Colorado.